Manash-git/Julia-101/README.md

 # Julia-101
-Learning Julia for the firstt time.
+Learning Julia for the first time.